 The Central Bank of Venezuela as well as the National Statistical Institute of Venezuela stated that the annual inflation rate in Venezuela in 2013 was the highest level (56%) of inflation in the Western Hemisphere and the third highest level of inflation in the world behind South Sudan and Syria.

 And according to recent events from just last month, as of September 20, 2016 Venezuela’s petroleum industry has spiraled into disarray.
 The declining oil industry is now dependent on U.S. oil instead of the other way around.
-The US began shipping more than 50,000 barrels of crude oil to Venezuela a day starting this year.
+Starting this year, the US began shipping more than 50,000 barrels of crude oil to Venezuela a day.
+Undoubtedly, as inflation continues to rise due to improper governance as as the country’s main mode of creating revenue fails the crisis in Venezuela will only exacerbate.

 Knowing American media outlets, Venezuela’s current predicament will probably not be analyzed upon much in the news, if at all.
 Yet, the country is at a turning point to revolution: the region might soon change its entire government or see a continued escalation of conflict as Venezuelan citizens are not satisfied with Maduro, and the referendum’s results do not look to be in his favor.
 Yet, taking into account the Maduro Administration’s already shady past, it wouldn’t be too extreme to wonder if the referendum’s results will not be heeded and relations between the country’s Legislative and Executive branches will worsen.
 Parliament postponed their march against Maduro and their “trial” in order to begin diplomatic talks on November 11th.
 What can be agreed on is that everyone’s eyes should be on Venezuela in the next few weeks as there’s something new going on everyday in this fast paced modern revolution.